MicrosoftDocs/windows-dev-docs/terminal/command-palette.md

 ![Windows Terminal command line mode](./images/command-palette-command-line-mode.gif)

-## Adding an icon to an action
+## Adding an icon to a command

-You can optionally add an icon to an action that appears in the command palette.
+You can optionally add an icon to a command defined in your settings.json that appears in the command palette.
 This can be done by adding the `icon` property to the action.
 Icons can be a path to an image, a symbol from [Segoe MDL2 Assets](https://docs.microsoft.com/windows/uwp/design/style/segoe-ui-symbol-font), or any character, including emojis.

 ```json
 { "icon": "C:\\Images\\my-icon.png", "name": "New tab", "command": "newTab", "keys": "ctrl+shift+t" },